martinboller/greenbone-gmp-scripts/README.md

 For details on Python GVM, please refer to https://gvm-tools.readthedocs.io/en/latest/scripting.html#gvm-scripts, but for these scripts, use
 - gvm-script --gmp-username *admin-user* --gmp-password *password* socket *script-name* - Example:
-- gvm-script --gmp-username admin --gmp-password SecretPassword socket list-alerts.gmp.py When you just want to get the XML from Greenbone to look for values/value names, it's easy to use gvm-cli, like this: <br/><br/>
+- gvm-script --gmp-username admin --gmp-password SecretPassword socket list-alerts.gmp.py When you just want to get the XML from Greenbone to look for values/value names, it's easy to use gvm-cli, like this:
 - gvm-cli --gmp-username *admin-user* --gmp-password *password* socket --xml="<get_alerts/>"

 ## Python Scripts in this repo:
 ### clean-sensor.gmp.py ###
 **Script provided by Greenbone as part of GVM-Tools.
-Used when cleaning up after testing scripts (or starting over)**<br/><br/>
+Used when cleaning up after testing scripts (or starting over)**
 - Usage: gvm-script --gmp-username admin --gmp-password '0f6fa69b-32bb-453a-9aa4-b8c9e56b3d00' socket export-csv-report.gmp.py *report_uuid* ./output.csv
-- Other example scripts from Greenbone can be found here: https://github.com/greenbone/gvm-tools/tree/main/scripts <br/><br/>
+- Other example scripts from Greenbone can be found here: https://github.com/greenbone/gvm-tools/tree/main/scripts

 ### create-Alerts-from-csv.gmp.py ###
 **Creates alerts as specified in a csv-file.
-See alerts.csv for file format/contents.**<br/><br/>
+See alerts.csv for file format/contents.**
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-alerts-from-csv.gmp.py alerts.csv
 - For SMB Alerts use something like %N_%CT%z in the naming of the report, as shown in the example alerts.csv
 - %N is the name for the object or the associated task for reports, %C is the creation date in the format YYYYMMDD, and %c is the creation time in the format HHMMSS.